etopuz/Survival-Game/README.md

 # Survival Game
   This game is Survival Game developing with Unity.
 Currently not finished and not avaliable to play.
-Developing for improving my skills on Unity3D and adding some games to my portfolio.
+Developing for improving my skills on Unity and adding some games to my portfolio.
 I'm not trying to develop Rust 2. :)
  <br>
 ## Unity Version
 Unity 2018.4.26f1